-The Company previously identified conditions and events that raise substantial doubt about its ability to continue as a going concern.
 As described above, the Company made the decision to discontinue development of tovinontrine in sickle cell disease, β -thalassemia and heart failure with preserved ejection fraction, as well to discontinue its development plans with respect to IMR-261.
-As a result, the Company believes its cash, cash equivalents and investments as of June 30, 2022 will be sufficient to fund its operating expense requirements for at least twelve months from the date of filing this Quarterly Report on Form 10-Q.
+As a result and without giving effect to the Asset Sale, the Company believes its cash, cash equivalents and investments as of September 30, 2022 will be sufficient to fund its operating expense requirements for at least twelve months from the date of filing this Quarterly Report on Form 10-Q.

+In the event that the Company does not complete the Asset Sale or the Merger, the Company (i) may elect to pursue a dissolution and liquidation of the Company, (ii) pursue another strategic transaction or (iii) may resume research and development activities.
 If the Company decides to pursue any future product development efforts, it will need additional funding to support its planned operating activities.
 There can be no assurances, however, that the current operating plan will be achieved or that additional funding will be available on terms acceptable to the Company, or at all.